jorgef/engineeringladders/EngineeringManager.md

 ![Engineering Manager 5](/charts/engineeringmanager-6.png)

 * **Evangelizes**: researches, creates proofs of concept and introduces new technologies to the team
-* **Evolves**: evolves the architecture to support future requirenments and defines its SLAs
+* **Evolves**: evolves the architecture to support future requirements and defines its SLAs
 * **Manages**: manages the team members' career, expectations, performance and level of happiness
 * **Defines**: defines the right processes for the team's maturity level, balancing agility and discipline
 * **Team**: makes an impact on the whole team, not just on specific parts of it